 Homeschooling, however, is most certainly not the first option on most people’s list so far.
-Talking to someone about it can invite mixed reactions, and of course questions; especially living in Japan – a country with compulsory education and a rigorous testing system that can have kids burning the midnight oil before they even reach junior high school.
+Talking to someone about it can invite mixed reactions, and of course questions, especially living in Japan where compulsory education and a rigorous testing system can have kids burning the midnight oil before they even reach junior high school.

 “Is homeschooling legal in Japan?”
 “Why don’t you go to the local school, isn’t it good enough?”
 And there’s usually this question, “Is your child OK?”

 – a question that carries the underlying presumption that educating a child at home deprives him or her of something like “proper social interaction,” whatever that looks like.
 The variety of answers you can get from homeschoolers easily outnumber the questions themselves.
 Everyone has a different story.
 This is where we find ourselves as we peek into the homeschooling option in Japan, which like other education-related issues, isn’t getting enough attention in neither the expat, nor the Japanese community.